michaeluno/Fetch-Tweets/readme.txt

 - **Background Cache Renewal** - it renews the caches in the background so it will prevent the page load from suddenly getting stuck for fetching external sources.
 - **Embedded Media** - urls of media elements can be automatically converted to embedded elements.
 - **URL Query** - show tweets by setting a url query key such as `?screen_name=yourscreenamehere` to dynamically display tweets.
-- **Server-side Processing** - the output of tweets is handled server-side.
+- **Server-side Processing** - the outputs of tweets are handled server-side.
 This means even your visitors turn off JavaScript in their browsers, tweets will be visible and search engines can catch those contents.

 == Installation ==